jbetancur/react-data-table-component/README.md

 ```

 ## Optimizing for Performance and Caveats
-Pre-optimizaton is the root of all evil, however, there are some best practices you can adhere to that will ensure React Data Table (RDT) is giving you the performance that you expect.
+Pre-optimizaton can be the root of all evil, however, there are some best practices you can adhere to that will ensure React Data Table (RDT) is giving you the performance that you expect.

 ### Passing non-primitive props (objects, arrays and functions)
 While RDT has internal optimizations to try and prevent re-renders on deeper internal components, for peak performance it's up to you to make sure that you understand how React manages rendering when props/state change as well as how JavaScript determines equality for non-primitives.
 As a general rule, or if you are experiencing performance issues you should ensure that any non-primitive property that's passed into RDT is not re-created on every render cycyle.
-This is even more important when you have larger data sets or you are passing complex components and columns to `DataTable`
+This is even more important when you have larger data sets or you are passing complex components and columns to `DataTable`.

 #### Optimizing Class Components
-You can typically achieve this by moving props or functions that you pass to RDT outside of the `render` method.
-Additionally, RDT provides you with a `memoize` helper function for caching functions or expensive calculations.
+You can typically achieve this by moving props such as objects, arrays, functions or other React compents that you pass to RDT outside of the `render` method.
+Additionally, RDT provides you with a `memoize` helper for cases where you are using a function to generate those values.

 ##### Examples of Optimizations
-The following component will cause RDT to re-render everytime a checkbox is checked.
+The following component will cause RDT to fully re-render everytime `onTableUpdate` is triggered.
+Why?
+Becuase when `setState` is called it triggers `myComponent` to re-render which by design triggers a re-render on all child components i.e. `DataTable`.
+But luckily for you React optimally handles this descision on when and how to re-render `DataTable` and a full re-render should not occur **as long as `DataTable` props are the same**.

+However, in the example below `columns` changes on every re-render becuase it's being re-created.
+This is due to referential equality checking, simply: `columns[] !== columns[]`.
+In other words, while both instances of `columns` contain the same elements, they are "different" arrays.

+**Bad**
 ```js
 ...
 import React, { Component } from 'react';